Towards detailed tomography of high energy heavy-ion collisions by $\gamma$-jet: -jet detailed tomography

-The medium can be excited by jet shower propagation inside a quark-gluon plasma~\cite{CasalderreySolana:2004qm, Stoecker:2004qu}.
-However the photon+jet measurement misses the main part of medium excitations which are mostly out of jet cone size of R. To study the medium response, $\gamma$-hadron azimuthal correlation, which includes all particles correlated with $\gamma$, was proposed as a golden probe because it can only come from $\gamma$-triggered jets and jet-induced medium excitation~\cite{Ma:2010dv, Li:2010ts}.
-Unfortunately, the medium response is too small to be observed experimentally in comparison with the large underline background.
-However, $\gamma$-hadron azimuthal correlation in combination with photon+jet can work more efficiently.
+The medium could be excited by jet shower propagation inside a quark-gluon plasma~\cite{CasalderreySolana:2004qm, Stoecker:2004qu}.
+However the photon+jet measurement misses the main part of medium excitations which are mostly out of jet cone size of $R$.
+To study the medium response, $\gamma$-hadron azimuthal correlation, which includes all particles correlated with $\gamma$, was proposed as a golden probe because the flow background subtraction becomes trivial for $\gamma$-triggered correlation in comparison with jet-triggered one~\cite{Ma:2010dv, Li:2010ts}.
+Actually $\gamma$-hadron azimuthal correlation in combination with photon+jet can work more efficiently.
 Figure~\ref{fig-gammahadron} (e) shows the $\gamma$-hadron azimuthal correlation under the different $x_{j\gamma}$ selections, where the more enhanced away-side peak is observed with the decreasing of $x_{j\gamma}$.
-The inserted plot of Figure~\ref{fig-gammahadron} (e) displays the corresponding ratios of $\gamma$-hadron correlations for away side between central Pb+Pb and p+p collisions for different $x_{j\gamma}$ ranges.
-It is pronounced to observe the large enhancement of two side-peaks in small $x_{j\gamma}$ class of Pb+Pb events, which indicates the Mach-cone like medium excitations are likely formed in the punch-through configurations of $\gamma$-jet in central Pb+Pb collisions~\cite{Li:2010ts}.
+The inserted plot of Figure~\ref{fig-gammahadron} (e) displays the corresponding ratios of $\gamma$-hadron correlations for away-side between central Pb+Pb and p+p collisions for different $x_{j\gamma}$ ranges.
+It is pronounced to observe the large enhancement of two side peaks in small $x_{j\gamma}$ classes of Pb+Pb events, which indicates the deflection of both Mach-cone like medium excitation and jet shower by radial flow~\cite{Li:2010ts} is more likely formed for the punch-through configurations of $\gamma$-jet in central Pb+Pb collisions.
 It is proposed to measure $\gamma$-hadron correlations associated with different $x_{j\gamma}$ conditions to zoom in on the medium responses experimentally.